 Special Needs Housing

 If you have a unique medical condition that you think may require a special housing accommodation, you are urged to submit this request through the “New Student Application for Services” form available through Special Learning Services located in the Jandrisevits Learning Center.
 To be considered for special housing accommodations, students must submit their request and requisite documentation no later than Wednesday, July 5, 2017.
+(For a Incoming/Transfers starting Spring 2018, please submit a complete application by January 3, 2018).
 Proper medical documentation must be prepared prior to any submissions or requests.
 For submission guidelines and instructions for making a request please use the guides here:

 Please feel free to email us at Reslife@sacredheart.edu if you have any questions about housing, move-in, or anything else that the Residential Life Office could help you with.